ecg-icas/icas/doc/next/_sources/reference/post-campaign-targeting.rst.txt

 Updates the targeting for the specified campaign (see :ref:`Campaign Targeting Object <campaign-targeting-object>` for more).
 If the ``id`` is invalid, i.e., not a positive integer, the server returns *400 Bad Request.*
 Any previous targeting setting on the specified campaign will be overwritten.

+Setting targeting on a campaign in a ``DELETED`` state is not allowed.

 Examples:
 ---------